Double Jeopardy: To Be Black and Female: "Bedroom Politics"

-In this section, Beal discusses the promotion of sterilization of non-white women in order to maintain population levels.
-Beal claims that the recent cry for birth control in both Black and non white neighborhoods was more of a surgical genocide trying to prevent those of the non-white background from reproducing and increasing in numbers.
+In this section, Beal discusses the promotion of sterilization of non-white women in order to maintain population levels between those who are white and those who aren't.
+Beal claims that the recent cry for birth control in both Black and non-white neighborhoods was more of a surgical genocide movement trying to prevent those of the non-white background from reproducing and increasing in numbers.
 She outlines the difference between sterilization tactics for men and women.
 A vasectomy for men is simple procedure that only takes a couple minutes to complete.
 On the opposite end, women have to go through a surgical procedure, a salpingectomy, which involves anesthetics.
 It is classified as a major surgery because it requires the removal of a fallopian tube, as well as an overnight hospital stay.
-Beal explains how non-white women were used as scapegoats when the birth control pill was created in.
+Beal explains how non-white women were used as scapegoats when the birth control pill was initially created.
 Puerto Rican and Black women were used to evaluate how efficient the pill was.
-The creation of the birth control pill also led to "Maternity Clinics" to be placed in Black and Puerto Rican communities.
-Sterilization done in unethical ways during the 1970s was based on Eugenics.
-Eugenics is a set of beliefs that aim at population control.
+The now widely-known side effects of the pill were not brought up till the white population started to experience the effects of it.
+Sterilization done in unethical ways during the 1970s was based on Eugenics - a set of beliefs that aim at population control in favor of a certain demographic.
 Populations considered less desirable, especially people of color and poor people, have been vastly affected by the oppressive actions of birth control.
-The forced sterilization of Black women and women of color violated their reproductive rights and this influence Beal's formation of Third World Women's Alliance and struggle for Black women's liberation.
-Beal discusses the lack of access to legal abortion for Black women and other women of color, thus threatening their health.
-Rich white women were able to receive abortions with little to no struggle or interference from authorities.
-Black women were not granted this luxury.
-Their health was put in jeopardy due to oppressive actions to control the life process of human beings.
-Beal explains that Black women should be able to practice safe birth control methods, and be able to obtain legal abortions as basic principle of human and reproductive rights.
-However, Black men were opposed to abortion for Black women because they considered abortion as genocide for Black people.
-"The elimination of these horrendous conditions will free Black women for full participation in the revolution, and there after, in the building of a new society," she states.